SCIENCE: Land Animals

 Grammar and Writing

-Using First Language Lessons for the Well Trained Mind Level 4, Students will cover an in depth grammar course to ready them to write clearly in future classes.
+Using the Easy Grammar Program, students will cover an in depth grammar course to ready them to write clearly in future classes.
 Students will practice dictation, narration, basic grammar and writing.

 Topics Covered include: